cyberark/conjur/design/telemetry/metrics_solution_design.md

 - [ ] REST API metrics are collected
 - [ ] REST API metrics are exposed on the scrape target
 - [ ] There are test cases validating this behavior end to end
-    + lightweight test: requests made on the REST API are reflected in the response of the scrape target endpoint
+  - lightweight test: requests made on the REST API are reflected in the response of the scrape target endpoint
-    + pub/sub plumbing is unit tested so that when any relevant events are dispatched the expected changes are reflected on the store
+  - pub/sub plumbing is unit tested so that when any relevant events are dispatched the expected changes are reflected on the store

-### Expose policy resource scount metrics on Prometheus scrape target
+### Expose policy resource count metrics on Prometheus scrape target

 NOTE: this is policy **resources**, NOT is policy roles!